htemiz/hotel-bathroom-classification/README.md

 ## Algorithms
 In order to classify hotel bathrroms, two deep convolutional network was used: DECUSR and DECUSR-L.
-DECUSR is originially designed to super-resolve 1-channel ultrasound B-mode images.
+DECUSR is originally designed to super-resolve 1-channel (grayscale) ultrasound B-mode images.
 A Dense (fully connected) layer is added on the top of the algorithm to adap the model for classification problem.
 Since, the problem is a type of binary classification, Sigmoid activation is used in this layer.